doneyangilivelil/Datascientist/README.md

-# Datascientist
+# DATA SCIENCE MASTERS
-For submitting the assignments in ACADGILD
+For submitting the assignments of ACADGILD batch(05 May to 14 Oct-Sat,Sun).